 Historic farms sought for rural preservation award

 Mar.
-13—Indiana Landmarks and Indiana Farm Bureau welcome nominations for the 2024 John Arnold Award for Rural Preservation.
+14—Indiana Landmarks and Indiana Farm Bureau welcome nominations for the 2024 John Arnold Award for Rural Preservation.

 The award recognizes the preservation and continued agricultural use of historic farm buildings in Indiana.
 Since it was established in 1992, owners of more than 30 historic farms across the state have been honored with the award.